Chalmers Automobile: Merger with Maxwell Motors

 Beginning September 1, 1917, the Maxwell Motor Company bailed Chalmers by leasing its plants for five years.
 Maxwell received $3 million in operating capital from the Chalmers Motor Company, issuing $3.15 million in mortgage bonds.

 When the U.S. entered World War 1, demand weakened for the Chalmers while the Maxwell cars were outselling them.
 In 1917, Chalmers agreed to make Maxwell cars in the Chalmers' Jefferson Avenue plant while Maxwell would sell Chalmers cars through their dealer network.

 Maxwell decided to keep the Chalmers car in production to preserve its good name and reputation.
 Maxwell also committed to pay the interest on the mortgage bonds and to contribute half of the net profits made on all autos produced in the Chalmers factories to the Chalmers firm.
 Hugh Chalmers moved up and out to become chairman of the board, and Walter E. Flanders, already president of the Maxwell Motor Company, became president of Chalmers.
 From 1917 until 1922, the Maxwell and Chalmers corporations shared the same managers, but the companies did not fully merge until 1922.
 Maxwell built the Chalmers line of automobiles until 1923.

-Hugh Chalmer left for Washington, D.C. to work with the National Automobile Chamber of Commerce (NACC) as one of the "dollar a-year-men."
+Hugh Chalmers left for Washington, D.C., to work with the National Automobile Chamber of Commerce (NACC) as one of the "dollar a-year-men".

 During 1917, following the April United States Declaration of War against Germany, Maxwell Motor Co took over Chalmers' operations to make cars and trucks for the U.S. Government.
 Chalmers merged with the Maxwell automobile Company in 1922.

 When Hugh Chalmers returned to Detroit in 1919, both companies now had financial problems, and in mid-1920, the bank creditors formed a reorganization committee.
+In 1920, Walter P. Chrysler joined the Maxwell automobile company and faced numerous challenges, one of which was the unsuccessful merger with Chalmers.
+Subsequently, due to mechanical issues that had negatively impacted Maxwell's reputation, the company revamped and rebranded the vehicle as the "Good Maxwell".

 In late November 1921, Chalmers reduced prices for all models, and production was down to about 20 cars a day while Maxwell was selling more than 100 vehicles a day.
 Walter P. Chrysler reorganized the company and finally merged them into Chrysler in 1923.